kunitsucom/ddlctl/README.md

 # [ddlctl](https://github.com/kunitsucom/ddlctl)

+`ddlctl` is a tool to control RDBMS DDLs: output all RDBMS DDLs, generate DDLs from tagged Golang source code, view differences between RDBMS and your DDL, and automate migrations.

 > [!WARNING]
 > This project is experimental.
 It is operational in the author's environment, but it is not known if it can be operated in other environments without trouble.